Howard Schultz steps down at Starbucks, may consider run for president

 "I want to be truthful with you without creating more speculative headlines," he said.
 "For some time now, I have been deeply concerned about our country — the growing division at home and our standing in the world."

+"My fear is not only that this behavior is being given permission and license, but its conduct is being normalized to the point where people are no longer hiding their face," Schultz said.

+Related: Howard Schultz on Charlottesville: 'I know we are better than this'

-He has spoken frequently about race, and Starbucks has taken progressive stances on social issues — including gay marriage, immigration and President Trump's travel ban.
+Schultz has spoken frequently about race, and Starbucks has taken progressive stances on social issues — including gay marriage, immigration and Trump's travel ban.
 Last year, the company said it plans to hire 10,000 refugees over five years.

 Starbucks has also been a leader in workers' benefits under Schultz.
 Since 1988, Starbucks has offered health care to all full-time and part-time employees.
 In March, the company said it reached gender and race pay equity for all US employees.

+Schultz has overseen enormous growth in three and a half decades at Starbucks.
+It has expanded from 11 stores in the early 1980s to more than 28,000 stores in 77 countries today, and a market value of $78 billion.

-Schultz started at Starbucks in 1982 and served as chief executive from 1987 to 2000 and again from 2008 to 2017.
+Schultz started in 1982 and served as chief executive from 1987 to 2000 and again from 2008 to 2017.
 He is leaving at a tumultuous moment in Starbucks' history.

 The company drew protests in April after two black men were arrested while they were waiting inside a Philadelphia store.
 Starbucks closed 8,000 stores for an afternoon last week to teach employees about racial bias.

-"We realize that four hours of training is not going to solve racial inequity in America," Schultz told CNN's Poppy Harlow last week.
+"We realize that four hours of training is not going to solve racial inequity in America," Schultz told Harlow last week.
 But he said, "We need to have the conversation.
 We need to start."

 Schultz has addressed race before.
 After the police shooting death of an unarmed black man in Ferguson, Missouri, in 2014, Starbucks asked baristas to write "Race Together" on coffee cups in hopes of starting conversations.